 One obvious thing is to create high quality content.
 Second, you need to keyword and title photos and videos well.
 Third, do not wait and start submitting footage, including timelapses, for sale as soon as you can.
 Because making high quality videos is a bit of a trickier process, I feel like competition in stock footage is less severe compared to stock photos.

 Disadvantage #6: Lots of Administrative Work

 This leads me to disadvantage number six, which is that stock photography requires a lot of time-consuming administrative work.
 By administrative work I mean keywording and titling your photos.
 If you ask around, most stock photographers will likely tell you that keywording/titling is the biggest bottleneck in their workflow.
 At least it is for us.
 We realized early on the importance of keywords and for this reason we spend quality time on each image and video to make sure it has the right keywords and title.
 And this takes time.

-Over the years, we improved substantially our workflow for keywording and we will write a tutorial about it soon.
-So stay tuned for that.
+Over the years, we improved substantially our workflow for keywording.
+We wrote a tutorial about keywording and titling stock photos to maximize sales.

 Disadvantage #7: Easy To Get Discouraged